brc/helloworld-web/docs/FUTURE.md

 ## Security

-A WAF similar to [Cloud Armor](https://cloud.google.com/armor) would be used in protection to help identify and mitigate DDoS attacks, etc.
+A WAF similar to [Cloud Armor](https://cloud.google.com/armor) would be used in production to help identify and mitigate DDoS attacks, etc.

 ### GCP Authentication